 Smudging is a purification practice that comes from indigenous American Indian traditions.
-It involves lighting a smudge stick of dried herbs (usually sage or cedar) and wafting the smoke around.
+It involves lighting a smudge stick made of dried herbs (usually sage or cedar) and wafting the smoke around.
 The aroma and the upward motion of smoke is believed to energetically cleanse a person or space.
 It’s inexpensive and anyone can do it.
 No special skill is required.

 However, it is not a space clearing technique, and how it ever came to regarded as one is a complete mystery to me.

 Why smudging doesn’t clear energies

 When I first started developing space clearing back in the 1970s and 80s, I meticulously researched the effectiveness of hundreds of different types of joss sticks, resin incenses and smudge sticks.
 I discovered that some aromas can help to lift the energy of a space, and the best I found was a very pure resin incense called Basilica, made by the monks of Prinknash Abbey in England.
 It is particularly good for lifting the dense stagnant energies in a cluttered home to make it easier to do space clearing.

 However, aromas of any kind do not bring about permanent change.
 As soon as the incense smoke disappears from the air, any uplifting effect is lost.
 The professional space clearing practitioners I train have never used smudge sticks and no longer use incense of any kind.